chamilo/docs/teacher-guide/interactivity_tests/adding_questions_to_the_test.md

 ![](../../.gitbook/assets/graphics170.png)

-_Illustration 60: Tests – Combination true/false/don't know_
+_Illustration: Tests – Combination true/false/don't know_

 The learner will view the question\(s\) and use radio buttons like this: